 Hi there!
 Thank you for coming to visit.
 I promised a deeper look at poems, a timeline, and some bonus poems.
 This is the page for you!

 Instead of writing about poems, I thought I’d talk about the poems.
 Here’s a little more about Damariscotta, and Celebration.
-I was going to do What To Do In Athens On A Monday Night, but it’s a little too big for WordPress to host.

 In the videos I read the poem and talk a about them.
 And psst – don’t you just love that the light fixture in the office vaguely resembles a kinda dull crown 😉